-You will find original audio and video recordings of political and judicial proceedings through C-SPAN’s website and others.
-Moving Image Archive hosts an extensive collection of movies, films and videos, all of which are free to the view.
+You can find original audio and video recordings of political and judicial proceedings through C-SPAN’s website and others.
+Moving Image Archive hosts an extensive collection of movies, films and videos, all of which are free to view.
+Finding videos to include as part of your Chicago author-date style paper starts with a simple search.

 Include the title of the work, the date of availability, name of producer and the medium in which you found your source.
 If you accessed it online, include the URL as the final element in the entry.